NOAAS Researcher

 After her United States Government career came to an end, Malcolm Baldrige became the cruise ship MV Ushuaia, operating between Argentina and Antarctica.

 Construction and commissioning

-Designed by the Maritime Administration, Researcher was built of welded steel with an ice-strengthened hll as an "ocean survey ship" (OSS) for the U.S. Coast and Geodetic Survey by the American Shipbuilding Company at Toledo, Ohio.
+Designed by the Maritime Administration, Researcher was built of welded steel with an ice-strengthened hull as an "ocean survey ship" (OSS) for the U.S. Coast and Geodetic Survey by the American Shipbuilding Company at Toledo, Ohio.
 Launched in October 1968, she was delivered in June 1970 to the Coast and Geodetic Survey at the Atlantic Maritime Center in Norfolk, Virginia, and accepted there on 18 June 1970 by the Survey, which planned to commission her as USC&GS Researcher (OSS 03).
 She had not yet been commissioned when the Coast and Geodetic Survey and other United States Government agencies merged to form NOAA on 3 October 1970.
 Researcher was commissioned that month and became a part of the new NOAA fleet as NOAAS Researcher (OSS 03).
 In the mid-1970s, her hull number was changed, and she became NOAAS Researcher (R 103).